 Research & Publications

-My lab is focused on the development and application of new functional brain imaging paradigms.
-These include resting state functional connectivity analyses and neurofeedback via real-time fMRI (rt-fMRI).
-Rt-fMRI neurofeedback has great potential as a clinical treatment for mental and neurological disorders.
-When used in conjunction with resting state functional connectivity assessments (collected before and after the neurofeedback), it provides a powerful perturb-and-measure approach for studying human brain function.
+We work on the development and application of new functional brain imaging paradigms with a current focus on real-time fMRI neurofeedback.
+This technique has great potential as a clinical treatment for mental and neurological disorders and is also a powerful perturb-and-measure tool for studying human brain function.

 Extensive Research Description

 1. We use neurofeedback of real-time fMRI data to train patients with tic disorders, OCD, PTSD, and borderline personality disorder to control clinically relevant brain activity patterns.
 An important question is whether this training can improve their symptoms.

 2. We evaluate changes in resting state functional connectivity between brain areas before and after neurofeedback.
 This allows us to investigate how neurofeedback alters brain networks.
 Also, by correlating changes in brain connectivity with symptom changes, we can gain insight into the neural circuitry that gives rise to symptoms.

 Magnetic Resonance Imaging; Neurosciences; Obsessive-Compulsive Disorder; Stress Disorders, Post-Traumatic; Video Games; Neurofeedback; Psychiatry and Psychology